Clinton Twp | 586-532-3390

 Children’s Eye Wear will stand behind the products we sell and work hard to maintain satisfaction for our patients.

-Lenses: Our anti-reflective lenses offer an industry leading warranty protection program that will replace the lenses up to two (2) times at no charge from the date of purchase.
+Lenses: Our anti-reflective lenses offer an industry leading warranty protection program that will replace the lenses up to two (2) times at no charge within one year from the date of purchase.
 Acceptable reasons for replacement are if lenses appear to have a manufacturer’s defect and normal wear-and-tear.
 Please note that replacement of frames and determination of misuse/abuse or defect is up to the discretion of Children’s Eye Wear and the manufacturer.
 Abused, broke, violated nor lost lenses will not be warranted.

 Prescription changes: If your eye doctor finds it necessary to change the prescription, we will remake the prescription one time only at no charge within three months from the original prescription date.
 Any changes after the one-time remake will be charged at normal price.